-Every addiction counselor must have a college degree and the equivalent of about one year of academic study in addiction.
-The state now encourages its addiction counselors to seek national certification from the Association of Addiction Professionals—this certification is now being required by more employers.
+Every licensed addiction counselor must have a college degree and the equivalent of about one year of academic study in addiction.
+North Dakota now encourages its addiction counselors to seek national certification from the Association of Addiction Professionals—this certification is now being required by more employers.

 When you come in to take your licensure exam, you’ll be tested with the exam that was developed by the Association of Addiction Counselors.
 Depending on where you live and work, you’ll take your exam in Fargo or Minot.

-In applying to take the exam, you download the application from the NDBACE website, then provide three professional references.
+In applying to take the exam, you download the application from the North Dakota Board of Addiction Counseling Examiners website, then provide three professional references.
 One of these has to come from a clinical supervisor, either past or present.
 Include all references on a Board-supplied form.

 Request your official transcripts from the university where you graduated.
 Your transcript must be sent straight to the board.
 If you are moving to North Dakota from another state, provide verification of your credentials to practice.

-Read and sign the NDBACE code of ethics.
+Read and sign the North Dakota Board of Addiction Counseling Examiners code of ethics.